 Edison International has been around the world, but its largest subsidiary is Southern California Edison (SCE), which distributes electricity to a population of almost 14 million people in central, coastal, and southern California; it is also the top purchaser of renewable energy in the US.
-The utility's system consists of about 12,000 circuit miles of transmission lines and more than 103,500 circuit miles of distribution lines.
-SCE also has 5,574 MW of generating capacity from interests in nuclear, hydroelectric, and fossil-fueled power plants.
+The utility's system consists of more than 12,780 circuit miles of transmission lines and more than 91,800 circuit miles of distribution lines.
+SCE also has 6,287 MW of generating capacity from interests in nuclear, hydroelectric, and fossil-fueled power plants.
 Through Edison Energy the company owns and operates solar power projects.

-Edison International's strategy is to focus on the financially more secure US power market.
+Edison International's strategy is to focus on the US power market.
 It is investing in upgrading its traditional power infrastructure and expanding its portfolio of solar projects to make the company compliant with increasingly stringent state and federal carbon emission requirements.

 The company is focused on its core business - modernizing the electric grid at SCE.
 Among other green strategies, SCE plans to install infrastructure supporting 1,500 electric vehicle charging stations, provide rebates to offset the cost of qualified customer-owned charging stations, and implement a supporting market education effort.

 In 2015 the company signed a commercial agreement with Tesla as part of its launch of a new line of Tesla Energy products.
 SCE and SoCore Energy are developing energy storage projects (battery systems) that feature Tesla Powerpacks.